vtex/styleguide/react/components/EXPERIMENTAL_Table/docs/Composable.md

 ⚠️The table combined with its hooks is already versatile enough to handle most tabular data display problems.
 But sometimes we are creating a new component that shares/extends API and/or styles of the Table.
-This advanced section explains how the table works internally so that you can compose your own components if needed.
+This section explains how the table works internally so that you can compose your own components if needed.

 Table Sections (`Head`, `Body`, `Row`, and `Cell`) can be controlled by passing the `composableSections` property, which is false by default.
 This will expose disuse the default rendering and enable de composable one.